nickkolev97/FSL_STM/README.md

 # FSL_STM
-A few shot learning approach to segmentation of STM scans
+A few shot learning approach to segmentation of STM scans.

+A working progress!